c128lib/Reference/Cia.md

 CIAs are responsible for handling communications with the keyboard, joysticks, the serial bus (where disk drives and printers are connected), the RS-232 port (where modems are connected), and the user port.
-In fact—with the exception of video output provided by the [Vic](Vic) and [Vdc](Vdc) chips and the audio output provided by the [Sid](Sid) chip—the list of I/O functions performed by devices other than the CIAs is quite short: the [Vic](Vic) and [Vdc](Vdc) chips handle light pen input for their respective displays, the [Sid](Sid) chip reads paddle controllers (although a
+In fact-with the exception of video output provided by the [Vic](Vic) and [Vdc](Vdc) chips and the audio output provided by the [Sid](Sid) chip-the list of I/O functions performed by devices other than the CIAs is quite short: the [Vic](Vic) and [Vdc](Vdc) chips handle light pen input for their respective displays, the [Sid](Sid) chip reads paddle controllers (although a